daveroverts/Sweatbox-Calendar/README.md

 - Create/Edit/Remove students.
 - Create/Edit/Remove sessions.
 - Easy way to retrieve stats of student.
-- Session types can be edited to what's needed within your vACC
+- Session types can be edited to what's needed within your vACC.

 ## Installing
 These steps already assume you have a working PHP server to work with